Hotell/rex-tils/README.md

 **`ChildrenAsFunction( children:any ): children is Function`**

 - similar to Children.only although checks if children is only a function.
 Useful for children as a function pattern.
-If not will throw an error.
+If not will throw an error otherwise narrows children type to function and returns it.

 **`pickWithRest<Props, PickedProps>( props: object, pickProps: keyof PickedProps[] )`**